Kyle Higashioka Player Props: Yankees vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 9.2 K/9, the eighth-best in MLB.
+- The pitching staff for the Mariners has a collective 9.2 K/9, the ninth-best in the league.

-- The Mariners have a 3.89 team ERA that ranks ninth among all MLB pitching staffs.
+- The Mariners have a 3.90 team ERA that ranks 10th among all league pitching staffs.

-- Mariners pitchers combine to surrender the first-fewest home runs in baseball (67 total, 0.9 per game).
+- Mariners pitchers combine to allow the first-fewest home runs in baseball (70 total, one per game).

-- Castillo gets the start for the Mariners, his 15th of the season.
-He is 4-5 with a 2.73 ERA and 98 strikeouts through 82 1/3 innings pitched.
+- The Mariners are sending Woo (0-1) to the mound for his fourth start of the season.
+He is 0-1 with a 7.30 ERA and 20 strikeouts in 12 1/3 innings pitched.

-- In his last appearance on Thursday against the Miami Marlins, the righty threw 5 2/3 innings, giving up two earned runs while surrendering two hits.
+- In his most recent appearance on Saturday, the right-hander went 5 2/3 innings against the Chicago White Sox, allowing two earned runs while surrendering three hits.

+- The 23-year-old has amassed an ERA of 7.30, with 14.6 strikeouts per nine innings, in three games this season.
+Opponents are hitting .275 against him.

 © 2023 Data Skrive.
 All rights reserved.